 Finally, our constantly shifting social/local/mobile surroundings also mean the cost of attention is sky-high.
 For brand communication to work, it can’t just sputter on about what is does — a meaningful brand has to give, solve, entertain and serve a purpose.
 It has to fit within the context of a customer’s story.

-I’m a freelance brand strategist, thrilled by the changes in the brand building business.
+I’m thrilled by the changes in the brand building business.
 Never before have projects required so much strategic agility and creativity.
 Every brand challenge is unique and hard.
 My brain hurts constantly — but in a good way.

 My background is deep on strategy development.
 I have 13+ years “big agency” experience overseeing the brand efforts for clients such as Kraft Foods, Unilever and American Express.
 For the last 7 years, I’ve consulted for clients big and small, BTC and BTB, building brands across many different categories: maple syrup, automotive, shampoo, architecture, fitness, construction and feminine protection.

-As an independent contractor, I can function as an adjunct resource, as part of a dedicated team or as a project lead.
+As a consultant, I can function as an adjunct resource, as part of a dedicated team or as a project lead.
 I have a flexible schedule and live three hours (by car) from Chicago.

 If you would like to talk about how we can build a relevant brand in a rapidly changing culture, please contact me by commenting below (comments not published) or email me directly at: email@example.com.